JuanTorresSoto/Programming-For-Data-Science-in-Business/README.md

 - 👋 Hi, I’m Juan
 - 👀 I’m interested in anything analytics.
+Working on building my first portfolio to reference for future job applications.
 - 🌱 I’m currently learning R and SQL.
 Working on Google Data Analytics Professional Certificate.
 - 📫 How to reach me Twitter:@travolta93